 (8) Hat (and a pair of gloves)

 There is nothing worse than cold hands and ears, which is why it is essential to bring a hat and a pair of gloves.
 This is probably not necessary in the summer but you never know when it is going to cool down or if you might need protection from the rain.
-Recently, I bought a pair of KOMBI gloves as they are high-quality and there are so many options to choose from.
+Recently, I bought a pair of KOMBI gloves as they are amazing quality and there are so many options to choose from.
+Most of their gloves are high-tech and allow you to type on your phone.
 They also sell hats and other winter accessories.

 (9) Reusable Bags